Receive Focus insights straight to your inbox

 “There are K9 units of dog handlers and a mounted unit that can keep an eye on our rhino.
 Then you have your rhino monitors that sit a short distance from the rhinos just watching them and keeping them safe.
 We also have reaction teams,” said Petronel Nieuwoudt, Care for Wild Rhino Sanctuary founder.

-Provision of basic services
+Provision of basic services in rural communities

 Through a partnership with Innovation Africa and the Entrepreneurship Development Trust (EDT) that was set up by Investec, several communities have benefitted from water infrastructure development.